 If you operate a restaurant or other type of business that accepts tips with payments, make sure to accurately enter the tip amounts for each transaction prior to batching out, as well.

-Did you know that SpotOn’s Preferred Payment Processing Rate Program includes purchases made with rewards cards?
-Most payment processors downgrade reward cards to a non-qualifying category and charge your business an additional 1% to 2%.
+Did you know that SpotOn’s Preferred Payment Processing Rate Program includes purchases made with rewards cards at 1.89% +15c?
+Most payment processors downgrade reward cards and charge your business an additional 1% to 2%.
 Learn more about how SpotOn can save you money on payment processing with our Preferred Rate Program or custom processing rates optimized for your business.